laravel-enso/tables/README.md

 Note: In order to make the above requests, named routes are required.

+#### Configurable huge resultset management
+When you have huge resultsets, the table component will take longer to respond to the user input.
+In order to improve the user experience, when we have more results than the limit set in the configuration (in the `fullInfoRecordLimit` key), the back-end builder no longer computes the number filtered and any totals for that table.

+However, a blue information icon becomes available in the list of table buttons, that allows the user to request this computed information.

+Since this is an extreme case with tables this big and is a seldom situation, the limit configuration is global.

 #### Configuration
 The package comes with with a publishable configuration file which you may update in order to fit your project requirements.
 The various options are explained below.